ianrenton/ianrenton.com/www/cv/index.md

 Sep&nbsp;2002 &mdash; Sep&nbsp;2003
 </td><td>
 <p><b>Year in Industry Student at QinetiQ</b></p>
 <p>First experience of the engineering process.
-Took on a spin-off from a major QinetiQ project and saw it through from initial R&D work to demonstration of a prototype and patent application.</p>
+Alongside working on a major QinetiQ project, I also took on a spin-off development and saw it through from initial R&D work to demonstration of a prototype and patent application.</p>
 </td></tr></table>

 ## Qualifications, Education & Memberships